 Total Project Cost was originally estimated at \$750,750 pending design; however, that cost only covered pipe replacement on the west side of 6th Street.
 It's now apparent that pipes on the east side of 6th Street and interconnections are also in need of replacement, along with some connecting pipes and an unfunded CEI component.
 Staff considered phasing the construction; however, a phasing plan will require additional engineering and structures, and increase construction costs for completion of the entire project.
 It would be more efficient and cost effective to allocate funds for the complete project.
-As part of the FY19/20 CIP budget, \$128,750 was allocated; those funds will be fully utilized prior to seeking additional funding from thel surtax budget.
+As part of the FY19/20 CIP budget. \$128.750 was allocated: those funds will be fully utilized prior to seeking additional funding from the surtax budget.

 The project was tasked to a qualified Engineering consultant for design and permitting, and the design is very near 100% complete.
-It appears the engineer is close to completing work with Okaloosa County Water & Sewer to resolve myriad utility conflicts.
+The engineer is close to completing work with Okaloosa County Water & Sewer to resolve myriad utility conflicts.
+Because of the complexity and property impacts, additional work is being conducted to assess impacted trees and property improvements, and to schedule meetings for public outreach.
 Additional funding for the complete project will need to be requested, as noted above.
-We expect to go out for bids in early summer 2020, with construction expected to begin by early fall.
+We expect to go out for bids in early fall 2020, with construction expected to begin by late fall or early winter.